wedding photography, The Grove, New Jersey

 I think the dappled light on her is partially also from my flash hitting the chandelier, but it is difficult to say now in retrospect.
 Either way, I like the way it looks here.

-Equipment used for the HD video:
+gear used for the HD video

 Canon 5D mk II (B&H)